-At the Hanford Site, large scale EM, seismic, and ERT surveys have been designed and executed at scales relevant to delineating large-scale paleochannels.
+At the Hanford Site, large-scale EM, seismic, and ERT surveys have been designed and executed at scales relevant to delineating large-scale paleochannels.
 Initial surveys were further verified by performing multiple field campaigns, applying more than one geophysical method, and looking at non-geophysical datasets, such as borehole geologic information.

 Discontinuities (i.e., facies changes) have been reported in several studies within the Ringold Formation.
-The airborne EM (HeliGEOTEM and RESOLVE), and ground-based EM-34 and 2D ERT surveys all reported a discontinuity in the low-resistivity sediments, which were assumed to be coarser-grained, Hanford sediments incised into the finer-grained sediments of the Ringold Lower Mud.
+The airborne EM (HeliGEOTEM and RESOLVE) and ground-based EM-34 and 2D ERT surveys all reported a discontinuity in the low-resistivity sediments, which were assumed to be coarser-grained, Hanford sediments incised into the finer-grained sediments of the Ringold Lower Mud.
 This boundary is located near the water table and appears to channel groundwater flow.
 Therefore, geophysical data from surrounding units can also contribute to stratigraphic identification.

-The ERT analyses performed in the 300 Area Hanford studies to identify surface-water groundwater interaction (Slater et al. 2010; Wallin et al. 2013; Johnson et al. 2012; Johnson et al. 2015) clearly demonstrate time-lapse ERT as a viable option to image transient processes controlled by stratigraphy in the top 50 m.
-While static surface ERT has also shown promise to image stratigraphy (Figure 4.2, Figure 4.4), the contrast in resistivity between the contacts can be small (Ch2MHill 2010), underscoring the need to supplement its use with other field data (e.g., borehole sampling, other geophysical surveys).
-A joint inversion of ERT with other field datasets better constrain the solution (Johnson, et al. 2017; Zhu et al. Submitted).
+The ERT analyses performed in the 300 Area Hanford studies to identify surface-water groundwater interaction (Slater et al. 2010; Wallin et al. 2013; Johnson et al. 2012, 2015) clearly demonstrate time-lapse ERT as a viable option to image transient processes controlled by stratigraphy in the top 50 m.
+Static surface ERT has also shown promise to image stratigraphy (Figure 4.2, Figure 4.4), although the contrast in resistivity between the contacts can be small (CHPRC 2010b), underscoring the need to supplement its use with other field data (e.g., borehole sampling, other geophysical surveys).
+Static imaging could potentially be used to locate boreholes for further ground-truthing.
+A joint inversion of ERT with other field datasets better constrain the solution (Johnson et al. 2017).